-Dots and lines (floaters) or flashes of light in the eyes are common.
+Dots and lines (floaters) or flashes of light in your vision are common.
 They're not usually serious.

-in your vision, it's not usually a sign of anything serious, especially if:
+They're usually harmless and not a sign of anything serious, especially if:

-- you have had them for a long time
+- you've had them for a long time

 - they're not getting worse

 Flashes may eventually stop, and floaters often become less noticeable as you get used to them.

 Urgent advice: Ask for an urgent opticians appointment or get help from NHS 111 if:

 - you have floaters or flashes in your vision for the first time